 Stated another way, if the abolition of term limits, neo-patrimonialism, and official kleptocracy become a regionally accepted norm, this will make it harder for the better governed states to resist the authoritarian trend.
 If more leaders practice inclusive politics or find themselves chastened by the power of civil society to do so, this could point the way to better political outcomes in the region.
 While this seems obvious, it is less clear what vectors and drivers will have the most weight in shaping that outcome.

 One of these will be the role and weight of various powerful external actors.
-African political elites are more determined than ever to make clear that they will shape their own destiny, and they are doing so.
+African political elites are more determined than ever to shape their own destiny, and they are doing so.
 But the context in which their choices are made is directly influenced by global political trends and the room for maneuver that these give to individual governments and their leaders.
-The rise of non-Western centers of power and the return of global major power polarization reduce the presence and weight of western influence.
-This provides wide opportunity for governments to experiment, to chart a course independent of Western preferences, but it can also encourage them to move toward authoritarian, state capitalist politics when that is the necessary or the expedient thing to do.
+The rise of non-Western centers of power and the return of global polarization among major powers reduce the presence and weight of western influence.
+This provides wide opportunity for governments to experiment, to chart a course independent of Western preferences, but it can also encourage them to move toward authoritarian, state capitalist policies when that is the necessary or the expedient thing to do.
 Africa’s geopolitical environment is shaped by Africans to a considerable degree.
-But also reflects the impact of Arab, Russian, Chinese, Indian, European and U.S. vectors of influence which project their differences into African societies.
+But it also reflects the impact of Arab, Russian, Chinese, Indian, European and U.S. vectors of influence which project their differences into African societies.
 If African political elite opinion converges with that of major external voices in favoring stabilization over liberal peacebuilding agendas, the implications for governance are fairly clear.17

 The Sources of Resilient Governance